iExecBlockchainComputing/documentation/help/migration.md

 ### Application migration

-With the support of gramine for confidential computing, the workflow to deploy and manage a dapp has slighly evolved
+With the support of Gramine for confidential computing, the workflow for deploying and managing a dapp has slightly evolved.

 #### Standard app migration

-Starting from the same Docker image and the same I/O management, the App has to be published with their sell order to the v8 marketplace.
+The application must be published to the v8 marketplace with its sell order, using the same Docker image and I/O management as before.

 #### Scone app migration